Skip to content

 Brace Direct Carbon Fiber AFO - lightweight carbon fiber ankle-foot orthosis for foot drop and ankle instability

 Carbon fiber AFOs represent the latest advancement in ankle-foot orthotic technology, and they have become the preferred choice for many patients and clinicians.
-But what actually makes them different from a standard plastic brace?
+The Brace Direct Carbon Fiber AFO is a good example of what makes this category stand out.
+But what actually makes carbon fiber different from a standard plastic brace?

 The key difference is how the material behaves during walking.
 Traditional thermoplastic AFOs are passive supports.
 They hold your foot in position, but they do not actively assist your stride.
 Carbon fiber, on the other hand, is an energy-storing material.
 When you step down and load your weight onto the brace, the carbon fiber flexes slightly and stores that energy.
 As your foot lifts off the ground, the stored energy releases and helps propel you forward into your next step.